-But a word of caution, before you run off and buy up everything you need to start a world class backyard cold smoking operationa.
+A word of caution, though, before you run off and buy up everything you need to start a world-class backyard cold smoking operation.

 If you are keen to learn more about cold smoking, we have bundled all you need to know into the following article.
 Decide for yourself if you are ready to take up the challenge.